NotTimTam/C.H.I.PCRAFT-RES-FIX/README.md

 MINECRAFT is copyrighted by Mojang AB
 Thanks to NTC for the original port.

-Check out my original forum post on the C.H.I.P forum: http://blog.nextthing.co/play-minecraft-on-your-c-h-i-p-pocketc-h-i-p/
+Check out my original forum post on the C.H.I.P forum: https://bbs.nextthing.co/t/minecraft-raspberry-pie-edition-c-h-i-pcraft-resolution-fix-for-normal-monitors/16283
+Also check out NTC's blog post on how to install their port: http://blog.nextthing.co/play-minecraft-on-your-c-h-i-p-pocketc-h-i-p/